-Bacterial Vaginosis (BV)
+Bacterial Vaginosis

-Bacterial Vaginosis (BV) is a common condition which happens when the balance of bacteria inside the vagina becomes disrupted and can cause unusual vaginal discharge.
+Bacterial vaginosis (BV) happens when the balance of bacteria inside the vagina becomes disrupted.
+It can cause unusual vaginal discharge.

 BV is not a sexually transmitted infection, however it can be tested for and treated at a sexual health clinic.